 Moon Facies and Cushing Syndrome

 It can be difficult to diagnose Cushing's syndrome.
-That's because signs and symptoms such as facial swelling can be caused by other conditions such as allergies.
+That's because signs and symptoms such as facial swelling can be caused by other conditions.
 But it is more likely to be Cushing's syndrome if moon facies gets worse gradually along with other characteristic symptoms.